-We value creativity and imagination, and aim to provide all students with a firm basis of skills in Art on which to build projects that foster individuality and confidence.
+We value creativity and imagination and aim to provide all students with a firm basis of skills in Art and Textiles on which to build projects that foster individuality and confidence.
 We focus on teaching drawing technique as a ‘backbone’ to provide a platform from which students can move into a working with a wide range of different media and materials.
-Art lessons are underpinned by strong contextual links and class debate that focuses on the work of a range of artists as inspiration for the students’ own practice.
-All students receive Art lessons in Years 7 and 8 and Art becomes optional from Year 9 upwards, allowing students to focus on the subject in more depth.
+Lessons are underpinned by strong contextual links that focuses on the work of a range of artists as inspiration for the students’ own practice.
+In Art Textiles we learn a range of techniques from hand stitching, embroidery, applique, and print-making techniques.
+All students receive Art and Textiles lessons in Years 7 and 8 and Art becomes optional from Year 9 upwards, allowing students to focus on the subject in more depth.
 We offer GCSE and A Level courses in Art & Design that champion individuality of approach and bring students own interests and ideas to the fore.
 We also offer a wide range of Art-based, extra-curricular activities and clubs that are available to everyone who wishes to be involved.

 The GCSE course starts with structured projects that aim to provide students with an understanding of how to achieve highly in the main assessment objective areas.
 They will initially strengthen the key skills that they will be familiar with from their Lower School Art lessons.
 Following this, they move towards projects where they are supported in developing independent and original ideas where their own interests are embraced.
 The course is structured in such a way that we are able to cater for a wide range of approaches, allowing students to specialise in their own interests and branch out into areas such as sculpture, photography, textiles and use of digital media.

 We offer a range of extra-curricular opportunities for all students in the school that focus on enabling them to be creative and developing their own interests and skills in Art.
-In Years 7 to 9 we run the SGA (Self-Guided Art) project in which students follow a project structure, accessible to them both in and out of school, via their iPads, that operates like a ‘mini GCSE’ project where they decide on the areas and techniques on which they would like to focus.
+Throughout the year students are also given opportunities to enter in house and external art competitions.
 For GCSE and A Level students, we consider the course content as a ‘baseline’ on which the most able students can build, allowing them to enhance, extend and go beyond what is expected of them in their courses.
 Sixth Form students are also very ‘hands on’ in helping the younger students to develop their projects and ideas, and passing their expertise onto others.

 When Sir David Attenborough was asked in a BBC interview about the importance of teaching Biology, his reply was simply ‘it’s never been more important, ever, in the history of the world’.
 This opinion is shared by all members of the Biology department, whose passion is to teach the girls to not only love our natural world, but to be inspired by it.
 The fascinating relationships and interactions that exist between animals, plants and microorganisms provide the basis of what we teach from Year 7 all the way through to the Upper Sixth.
 Biology is one of the most popular subjects studied at Tormead, with over half of all girls currently in the Sixth Form taking it at A Level.
 We are immensely proud of our success in helping those applying for medical-related careers obtain their first-choice university offer, supported by the very best grades.